Sirillion/SMX2/README.md

 # SMX
-An enhanced UI for 7 Days to Die
+An enhanced UI for 7 Days to Die - Alpha 16